ioankolot/AQC-PQC/README.md

 quantum_circuit.py -- This file constructs the parameterized quantum circuit.
 The single qubit gates, entanglement gates, layers and connectivity should change from main.py.

 hamiltonian.py -- This file constructs the 2^n x 2^n (n=Number of Qubits) representation of the Hamiltonian.
-The implementation includes the Hamiltonian of the following problems:
+The implementation includes the Hamiltonian for the MaxCut and Number Partitioning problems (classical combinatorial optimization problems) and the Transverse-Field Ising Chain Model (quantum spin-configuration problem).

-Classical Optimization Problems: MaxCut, Number Partitioning (more problems to be added soon!)
-Quantum Spin-Configuration Problems: Transverse-Field Ising Chain Model

 aqc_qpc.py -- This file contains the implementation of the AQC-PQC algorithm.